Skip to main page content (AccessKey S)

 4 November 1677: The marriage takes place in London of William of Orange and Mary, the elder daughter of James, Duke of York.

 3 May 1679: Archbishop James Sharp, Primate of Scotland, is attacked and killed while travelling through Fife to St Andrews.
-The attackers are probably waiting for the Sheriff of Fife, but happy to murder instead the man leading the forces suppressing the Covenant in Scotland.
-It sparks a wider uprising leading to what is known as the "Killing Time".
+The attackers are probably waiting for the Sheriff of Fife, but are happy to murder instead the man leading the forces suppressing the Covenant in Scotland.
+His murder sparks a wider uprising leading to what is known as the "Killing Time".

 29 May 1679: Covenanters under Sir Robert Hamilton take Rutherglen before evading government troops.

-1 June 1679: The troops chasing Hamilton encounter a large conventicle of many thousands of people taking place in Ayrshire at Loudoun Hill.
+1 June 1679: Troops encounter a large conventicle of many thousands of people taking place in Ayrshire at Loudoun Hill.
 The Battle of Drumclog that follows sees the troops overwhelmed by much larger numbers of largely unarmed Covenanters and they flee.

 22 June 1679: Covenanters gather at Bothwell, near the River Clyde, throughout June but are unable to agree a common manifesto.
 Meanwhile the government gathers its forces under the Duke of Monmouth, one of Charles II's many illegitimate offspring.
 The two sides meet at the Battle of Bothwell Brig (Bridge) and the Covenanters are routed with the loss of 800 killed and twice as many taken prisoner.